 The decision of beginning a health informatics program comes with the opportunity of diving into a pool of interesting jobs.
 Approximately 70,000 health informatics specialists are needed in the U.S. and apparently, positions are difficult to fill.
 However, throughout the years, health informatics has constantly gained in employment popularity.

-But what exactly are certain scopes of tasks that a person having completed their health informatics program can expect to be qualified for?
+But what exactly are certain scopes of tasks that a person has completed their health informatics program can expect to be qualified for?
 Here are four types of jobs graduates are eligible to apply for.

 Image via Flickr by Iboogie